What to Include on a Resume

 However, if you already have enough professional experience to fill a one-page resume, or are applying at a formal company, don’t include hobbies.

-But if you have minimal experience, or are applying to work at a casual company, then hobbies are a way to add personality to your resume.
+If you have minimal experience or are applying to work at a casual company, feel free to add a section for your hobbies and interests to personalize your resume.

 Awards